forbes-group/mmfutils/Notes.md

 [![Language grade: Python][lgtm_mmfutils_fork_badge]][lgtm_mmfutils_fork]
 [![Code style: black][black_img]][black]

-These are some notes for developers and a general discussion about the design choices I have made regarding things such as file hierarchy, packaging tools etc.  I intend for this file to document my choices and discussions about these issues for all projects.
+These are some notes for developers and a general discussion about some of the design choices I have made regarding things such as file hierarchy, packaging tools etc.  I intend for this file to document my choices and discussions about these issues for all projects.
 (Other projects should refer here for this discussion.)
-For now, however, most of my work is being done in the [Physics 581[]] project which I am teaching, so please visit that for now, however, notes about packaging will be kept here (since the course is not intended to be installed on [PyPI][]).

 # To Do